AditiAgni/E2A-PBX1/README.md

 Pmeta: excel file for metafile phenodata. contain samples combined from GSE26281, GSE26366, GSE79533 in the respective order.
 Alongside Batch and Dataset ID information for batch correction.

+libraries: Common library of required packages for the complete analysis.

 Pre-processing 26281: R script for pre-processing of GSE26281 dataset.

 Pre-processing 26366: R script for pre-processing of GSE26366 dataset.